tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 string select_topics # reserved
 ```

+CARET records sets of meta-information to a LTTng ring-buffer one by one rather than tries to store those meta-information at once.
+CARET serves a parameter, `recording_frequency`, to control velocity to record meta-information.
-The recording_frequency is the frequency at which each process records initialization trace data in the PREPARE state.
+`recording_frequency` is frequency at which each process records meta-information.
+It decides how many sets of meta-information is stored to the ring-buffer per second.
 The higher the frequency, the shorter the time required to complete the PREPARE state, but the greater the risk of tracer discarded.

 `ignore_nodes` `ignore_topics` `select_nodes` `select_topics` are unimplemented features.